AdiYap/MobileBankingSolutionDraft/README.md

 --------------------------------------------------------------------------------------------------------------------

 The name of the project on Firebase is: Design thinking assignment.
+The Python Flask framework used to create it is largely unchanged from the default framework provided on Microsoft Visual Studio 2017, with only the "views.py" file being altered.
+Running the app on your local machine may require configuring a new python environment first.

+All of the front-end UI was created by modifying the html files located in the "templates" folder, located in "MobileBankingSolutionDraft".
+There are only four:

+- index.html
+- bills.html
+- transfer.html
+- layout.html

 The home page of the app is "index.html".
 You can return to it at anytime by clicking on "EZ-eBanking" at the top left of the screen, or on "Main Menu", if you are on one of the other two pages.

 To test the app, you may perform a bill payment and/or bank transfer.
 To do this, click on either "Pay a Bill", or "Arrange a Bank transfer".